dna-seq/just-dna-seq/docs/source/viewing-reports.rst

 If you have the 70th percentile in Heath Risk PRS, which means your personal genetic risk of the disease development is higher than 70 out of every 100 people in a chosen population.

-It does not take into account environmental factors and based on genetics only.
+It does not take into account environmental factors and is based on genetics only.

 .. image:: prs.png
   :alt: prs report